otago-polytechnic-bit-courses/ID623001-introductory-game-development/lecture-notes/02-physic-material-2d-tag-canvas-text.md

 ### Task 4

-When a player scores 10 points, stop the game, hide the ball, paddles and center line, and display either **Left Paddle Wins!
+When a player scores 10 points, stop the game, hide the ball, paddles and center line and display either **Left Paddle Wins!
 Press R to Restart** or **Right Paddle Wins!
 Press R to Restart** in the center of the game.

 ---